Large-$S$ limit of the large-$N$ theory for the triangular antiferromagnet: Dynamical spin structure factor

 Here we have used a simple relation between the single-spinon dispersion obtained from the SBMFT and $\omega_{\bm q}$:

-In other words, Eqs.~(\ref{eq:le1}) and (\ref{eq:le2}) are satisfied for any choice of $R_{2}$, $R_{4}$ with $R_{1}$, $R_{3}$ determined by Eq.~(\ref{eq:le1}) when $\omega=\omega_{\bm q}$.
+In other words, Eqs.~(\ref{eq:le1}) and (\ref{eq:le2}) are satisfied for any choice of $R_{2}$, $R_{4}$ with $R_{1}$, $R_{3}$ determined by Eq.~(\ref{eq:le1}) when $\omega\!=\!\omega_{\bm q}$.
 Given that $\omega_{\bm q}$ is the single-magnon dispersion of the LSWT, this demonstrates that the poles of the RPA propagator coincide with the poles of the LSWT [see Fig.~\ref{Sgs}~(a)].
-In addition, as shown in Fig.~\ref{Sgs} (b), the spectral weight of the magnon peak, defined as $W(\bm q) = \int d\omega S(\bm q, \omega)$, is also exactly captured by the two diagrams in Fig.~\ref{feynman}~(a) and (b).
-We have confirmed that the same conclusion holds for the anisotropic XXZ Heisenberg model.
+In addition, as shown in Fig.~\ref{Sgs} (b), the spectral weight of the magnon peak, defined as $W(\bm q)\! \!=\!\! \int d\omega S(\bm q, \omega)$, is also exactly captured by the two diagrams in Fig.~\ref{feynman}~(a) and (b).
 We note that there are other diagrams (or order $1/N$ and higher) that scale as $S^0$.
 Consequently, it is surprising that only the two diagrams in Figs.~\ref{feynman}~(a) and (b) are required to obtain the {\it exact} magnetic susceptibility in the large-$S$ limit.